For an index of the actors and actresses who have a dedicated page, see here.

 Dr. David Keel

 A medical doctor who investigated the murder of his fiancée and office receptionist Peggy by a drug ring.
 A stranger named John Steed, who was investigating the ring, appeared and together they set out to avenge her death in the first two episodes, hence the show's title (which would rapidly become an Artifact Title afterwards).
-Steed then asked Keel to partner him as needed to solve crimes.
+Steed then asked Keel to partner with him to solve crimes.

 - Revenge: He's driven by the need to avenge his fiancée in the first two episodes, hence the show's title.